New South Wales Government Architect: Peter Mould (2005–2012)

-Peter Mould acted as Government Architect following Johnson's retirement and was appointed as the NSW Government Architect and General Manager of the Government Architect's Office on 15 February 2006.
-Mould has extensive experience in both the private and government sector and has experience of working with government, industry and the design profession.
+Peter Mould (1948—2026) acted as Government Architect following Johnson's retirement in 2005 and was appointed as the NSW Government Architect and General Manager of the Government Architect's Office on 15 February 2006.
+Mould had extensive experience in both the private and government sector and experience working with government, industry and the design profession.
 Mould was the 22nd Government Architect in NSW.

 Mould said in an interview broadcast in January 2012 that one of the biggest challenges was engaging with a shifting body politic having served, in his term, under five Premiers and six Ministers.
 The same interview also revealed Mould's interest in Islamic architecture[30] His works include Sydney College of the Arts, St Mary's Cathedral conservation; master plans for Circular Quay, Sydney Fish Market, Walsh Bay Arts Precinct; as well as schools, courthouses and police stations.
 In 2010 he established the Eminent Architects Panel for the Sydney Opera House to advise on architecture and design as it embarked on a major renewal program.

 He served on the Central Sydney Planning Committee, the NSW Heritage Council and chaired its Approvals Committee, and was Deputy President of the NSW Architects Registration Board.

 Mould retired as Government Architect in February 2012.
-He currently sits on design advisory panels in five Australian States and Territories, and has chaired major design competitions in Australia and overseas.
+He later concurrently sat on design advisory panels in five Australian States and Territories, and chaired major design competitions in Australia and overseas.
 He served as a Councillor for the International Union of Architects from 2014 to 2017.
 He was awarded the Australian Institute of Architects (NSW) President's Prize for his contribution to architecture in 2011, and was granted a Life Fellowship in 2012.

+Peter Mould was diagonised with a brain tumour in September 2025, and returned to professional activities after treatment.
+He died in August 2026 following a recurrence of his illness.